Digital-Preservation-Finland/upload-rest-api/docs/endusers/endusers.rst

 passipservice filestorage API
 =============================

-filestorage API can be used to upload files directly to passipservice server and generate the basic file metadata.
-This document is a hands-on tutorial, which demonstrates how to use the interface.
+This document is a hands-on tutorial, which demonstrates how to use the passipservice filestorage API. filestorage API can be used to upload files to passipservice server.
+The files are temporarily stored there and used in the creation of submission information packages, which can be transferred to digital preservation.

+Basic workflow for uploading files to passipservice is as follows:

+    - Make a zip archive of the files: :code:`zip -r files.zip directory/`
+    - Send the zip archive to passipservice:
+      :code:`/filestorage/api/v1/files/path/to/the/dir/ -X POST -T files.zip`
+    - Make sure the checksums match: :code:`md5sum files.zip`
+    - Generate file metadata for all the files:
+      :code:`/filestorage/api/v1/metadata/* -X POST`

+These steps are explained in more detail in the following chapters.

 Installation
 ------------